 A link in VISUM is always defined for both directions (from A to B and B to A).
 However, that does not mean the link is available (or open) in both directions.
 Whether or not the link is open is a function of the TSYSET

 The TSYSSET (modes) attribute defines the available modes on the link.
-This attribute does not change by year.
-This attribute is key to the multi-modal network as it specifies whether a transit line is allowed to traverse the link.

-To block a link, set the CapPrT attribute to 0.

 The attribute Sum:LineRoutes\NET identifies how many transit lines traverse the link.
 This attribute is useful for checking if the link is required by the transit network.

 Centroid nodes and connector links are separate network objects in VISUM; they are ZONES and CONNECTORS respectively.

-SWIM2 does not model turn movements

 To specify if a transit line is available for a given year, set the LineRoute NET attribute to 1.
 Set it to 0 if the transit line is not available in the year.

-Auto traffic assignment is done on a network with the capacity (CapPrT) calculated as follows: CapPRT = (1/VOL_FACTOR) * INITIAL_CAPACITY * NUMLANES, where
+Auto traffic assignment is done on a network with the capacity (CapPrT) calculated as follows: CapPRT = (1/VOL_FACTOR) * TEMP_CAPACITY * NUMLANES, where

 VOL_FACTOR = (max trip start VMT hour of the day) / (trip start VMT in time period)